 Henry became acquainted with H. F. Colman, the prominent Washington stamp dealer.
 FDC He would spend free time working in Colman’s office.
 It was through this relationship that Henry became friends with H. A. Robinette, C. E. Nickles, and T. R. Hungerford, all who would become FDC servicers.
 Mittermeier gives Henry credit for getting them started in the business.

 The earliest mention of Henry’s philatelic activities can be traced to the American Philatelic Society’s (APS) Twenty-fifth Anniversary Stamp Exposition held in Chicago in 1911.
 Among the exhibits mentioned in the conference proceedings is one attributed to Henry Hammelman of Washington, DC that won a silver award.
 A brief exhibit description reads “50 rare or interesting covers of the U.S. and colonies.”
 To what extent the exhibit contained FDCs is not known.
 A Hammelman item found in a 1946 H. R. Harmer sale might have been in the exhibit.
 It was a large 1911 registered wrapper with 87 coil stamps.
 The wrapper was not a FDC or EDU for any of the stamps since they all have 1909 or 1910 dates of release.
 One of the pieces on the cover was a strip of eleven 10-cent perf 12 vertical coil stamps (Scott 356).
 According to a 2009 Sprink Shreves Galleries catalogue, this piece was eventually removed from the cover and broken into smaller collectible pieces.
+Only 10,000 copies of this coil were printed.
 The Sprink Shreves catalogue had a lined coil pair from the strip.
 Scott 356 now lists at $10,000 for a single on cover and $29,000 for a used line pair.
 I do not know if the wrapper still exists, but what a shame to have altered it.
 Henry appears to have been very knowledgeable about Washington-Franklin stamp varieties and rarities and a number of his postal history covers with such items appear in auctions.
 Wrapper

 A 1912 Cover

-The second earliest known Hammelman cover is a registered cover addressed to Mrs. W. O. Siebold at 213 Florida Avenue in Washington, DC.
+The next earliest known Hammelman cover is a registered cover addressed to Mrs. W. O. Siebold at 213 Florida Avenue in Washington, DC.
 It has Henry’s return address at the Dead Letter Office.
 During the years to come, he would rarely use his own name in a return address.
 This one may be unique since it is the only known time where his work address and not his home address is used.